They couldn’t settle down. The storm’s waves splashed water on their beaks. They sought refuge flying pond to pond. At the levee, we waited for them.

 It was a classic, 1950’s Italian restaurant run by a diminutive woman with flaming red dyed hair.
 A town matriarch, it was also whispered she oversaw a gambling den on the second floor and an annex of ill repute out back.

-The duck hunters were divided into two groups, club members and freelancers.
-Club members leased blinds on Leslie Salt Company’s ponds, accessed their blinds by boat and never waded in swamp muck.
-Around their blinds they laid rafts of decoys to attract ducks with shooting limited to Saturdays, Sundays and Wednesdays to confuse the ducks.
-With their concealed blinds in the middle of the ponds and decoys, a limit was their common tally.
+Duck hunters were divided into two groups, club members and freelancers.
+Club members leased blinds on Leslie Salt Company’s salt evaporation ponds.
+Around their blinds they laid rafts of decoys to attract ducks and limited shooting days to Saturdays, Sundays and Wednesdays to confuse the ducks.
+With their concealed blinds in the middle of ponds and many decoys, a limit was their common tally.
 The blinds were reported to provide all the comforts but, as a freelancer, I never was inside one.

 The free lancer’s lot, in contrast, was a single-track rail line which left Alviso at Lane’s Grocery Store, a local landmark.
-Its elevated, embankment traversed the salt evaporation ponds to Fremont, in Alameda County.
-About midway, it crossed the estuary confluence of the Guadalupe and Coyote Rivers and a humble Drawbridge, built when boats connected San Jose with the Bay, obviously long unused.
-There, a ghost town on wood stilts, know by that name hinted of a past reputation bawdier than Alviso’s, including oyster pirates, market duck hunters, gamblers and a famous Chinese madam.
+From there, its elevated, embankment traversed the salt evaporation ponds to Fremont, in Alameda County.
+About midway, it crossed the estuary confluence of the Guadalupe and Coyote Rivers and the rail line’s humble Drawbridge, built when boats connected San Jose with the Bay, obviously long unused.
+There, a ghost town on wood stilts, known by that name hinted of a past reputation bawdier than Alviso’s, including oyster pirates, market duck hunters, gamblers and a famous Chinese madam.

-It was legal for free lancers to shoot on the rail line.
+It was legal for free lancers shoot on the rail line for the miles it passed through the salt ponds.
 They were forbidden, however, to trespass onto Leslie Salt Company’s levees.
-Free lancers were the peons of duck hunting.
+Free lancers were the duck hunting peons.
 Limited to the rail line, they did what was called, pass shooting, or sky scraping.
-They hid behind the rail embankment, waited until a duck to winged overhead, rose up and shot.
+They hid behind the rail embankment, waited until a duck wingws overhead, rose up and shot.
 Ducks knew to gain altitude prior to flying over the rail line.
 The result was pass shooters carried big gauge guns with long barrels and heavy shot shells.
-Their shooting was heard as muffled whoop, whoop, whoop in town which added to Alviso’s character.
+Their shooting was heard as muffled whoop, whoop, whoop in town, which added to Alviso’s character.

-The town’s woebegone character, colorful historic past, rumored lingering shady activities, vast open salt ponds, dredged levees and, the rail line were adventure lures to 2 boys with bikes from Santa Clara.
-At age 12, my friend Mike, inherited a 12 gauge, Browning, automatic shotgun when his dad died.
-I purchased a 16-gauge double barrel Fox shotgun on a lay-away plan with newspaper route earnings.
+The town’s woebegone condition, colorful historic past, rumored lingering shady activities, vast open salt ponds, dredged levees and, the rail line were adventure lures to 2 boys with bikes from Santa Clara.
+In 1957, my friend Mike, inherited a 12 gauge, Browning, automatic shotgun when his dad died.
+I purchased a 16-gauge double barrel Fox shotgun with newspaper route earnings.

-With shotguns straddling our bike’s handlebars, we peddled from Santa Clara on Layfette Street in the predawn darkness, the 8 miles to Alviso.
-We passed smelly dairies, the Agnew state mental hospital, pear orchards, the city dump, the start of wet lands and finally came to the hump of Highway 237.
+With shotguns straddling our bike’s handlebars, we peddled from Santa Clara in the predawn darkness, the 8 miles to Alviso.
+Layfette Street was the road which connected Santa Clara to Alviso.
+As it left town it passed smelly dairies, the Agnew state mental hospital, pear orchards, the city dump, the start of wet lands and finally. it came to the hump of Highway 237.

-Highway 237 was elevated to prevent its flooding and blocked our view of Alviso.
-Pushing our bikes up and cresting the highway, Alviso revealed itself, poor, rundown and unprotected from flooding.
+Highway 237 was elevated to prevent its flooding.
+It blocked the view of Alviso.
+Pushing our bikes up to crest the highway, at the stop sign, Alviso revealed itself, poor, rundown and unprotected from flooding.
 Lafayette Street, in a twist of irony, turned into Gold Street entering Alviso.

-We coasted down Gold Street to Elizabeth Street and Laine’s Grocery Store, a relic from the bawdy past.
-There, we parked our bikes, trekked on the adjacent rail line’s creosote ties and entered a surreal world.
+From Highway 237, we coasted down Gold Street to Elizabeth Street and Laine’s Grocery Store, a relic from the bawdy past.
+There, we parked our bikes and trekked the adjacent rail line’s creosote ties to enter a surreal world.

-It was a world created by Leslie Salt.
-Bay water was shuttled from pond to pond as the salinity increased from evaporation until the water turned pink.
-At the end, evaporation created a pond crusted with salt which was scraped into a silver-white crystal mountain before packaging.
+It was a world created by Leslie Salt Company who built the levees to create evaporation ponds by dredging.
+The Bay’s saline water was shuttled from pond to pond as the salinity increased with evaporation until the water turned pink.
+At the end, evaporation created a pond crusted with salt which was scraped into a silver-white crystal mountain for packaging.

-The secure, high rock embankment of the rail line traversed cord grass and pickle weed estuaries, the sterile gray colored salt evaporation ponds and the gray levees which formed them, a spiderweb pattern to the Bay.
+From the rail lines secure, high rock embankment, we viewed the cord grass and pickle weed estuaries, the sterile gray colored salt evaporation ponds, the dry and the dusty gray dredged levees which formed.
+It was a spiderweb of levees and ponds to the Bay.

 On the right, following the rail line, were high wire, electric transmission towers with concrete feet anchored in tidal muck.
 They were connected by wood elevated cat walks, bleached grey and often missing a plank.

-In the distance, dim lines of civilization were evident, the General Motors plant in Fremont, the blimp hanger of Moffett Field in Mountain View and next to it the vast complex of Lockheed Missal and Aircraft Company where the roar of rocket engines occasionally thundered across the ponds.
-The hills of the Diablo Range rose above the horizon, clearly visible, unlike from at home viewed through smog's haze.
+In the distance were dim lines of civilization, the General Motors plant in Fremont, the blimp hanger of Moffett Field in Mountain View and next to it the vast complex of Lockheed Missal Company, where the dull roar of rocket engines occasionally thundered.
+The hills of the Diablo Range rose above the horizon, clearly visible unlike from at home viewed through smog's haze.

-From the rail line, Mike and I traipsed onto a selected levee and stepped around posted Leslie Salt’s, red and white signs forbidding access.
+From the rail line, Mike and I traipsed onto a selected levee past posted Leslie Salt’s, red and white signs forbidding access.
 While free lancers, we were poachers.
 Hiding from Leslie Salt’s wardens enhanced our hunting adventure.

-With guns in hand, we stumbled over the irregular levee terrain to a suitable hunting spot.
-Once settled, we shivered awaiting the sun’s rise over the Diablo Range.
-With daylight, we crouched low and hid our faces if ducks came toward us.
-Once in shooting range we stood up and shot.
-Usually we missed as they flew high, fast and veered when seeing us.
+With shotguns lugged in hands, we gamboled over the irregular levee terrain to a suitable hunting spot, preferably on a Monday, Tuesday, Thursday or Friday.
+Settled, we shivered awaiting the sun’s rise over the Diablo Range.
+With daylight, if ducks came toward us, we crouched low and hid our faces.
+Once in shooting range, we stood up and shot.
+Usually we missed as they flew high, fast and veered on seeing us.

 Levee outlaws, we were a status above rail line pass shooters.
 We envied the aristocrat hunters in blinds, surrounded by decoys.
 We were lucky to shoot a duck or two.
-They, concealed in blinds, surrounded by decoys, usually shot limits.
+They usually shot limits.

-The one time better than dawn for San Francisco Bay duck hunting, is when a high wind storm blows.
-It needs be a real one, white caps not only on the Bay but out on Lesli Salt’s ponds.
-The one which occurred in November 1958, when Mike and I were 14 remains fresh in my memory even now when 75.
+The one time better than dawn for duck hunting is when high wind blows.
+It needs be a real storm, white caps not only on the Bay but on Lesli Salt’s ponds.
+The one which occurred in November 1958, when Mike and I were 14 remains in fresh my memory now when 75.

-The Canvasback, decoy trophy of that day is still with me.
-It’s a keepsake which followed me through life despite many moves.
-It, with a headless Blue Bill decoy, sits on my fire place mantel to bring back the Alviso of my youth, once a special place for me.
+The Canvasback, decoy trophy of that day, is a keepsake which followed me through life despite many moves.
+It sits on my fire place mantel and brings back the Alviso of my youth, once a special place for me.

 It wasn’t until middle age I experienced a tinge of remorse at the owner’s loss.
 In answer to him, surely dead now, I can say, I took good care of it.

 I recently re-visited Alviso.
-Unlike during my youth, development has finally seeped into it, despite its drawbacks.
-It’s now part of the City of San Jose, the city which abused it so long.
+Unlike during my youth, despite its drawbacks, development has finally seeped into it.
+It’s now an annexed part of the City of San Jose, the city which abused it so long.
 Laine’s was still there but closed and decrepit.
 It collapsed in a heap, shortly after my visit.
 The tidal areas are still misused to produce salt but are now part of a national park.
 I didn’t walk out on the rail line to a levee.
 Park status has resulted in swarms of visitors.

 Vahl’s is still there and open.
 I stopped there for dinner.
 A niece of the little, red dyed haired, matron operates it.
 Her living quarters are on the second floor.
 The rear annex is gone.
 While its 1950’s Italian restaurant décor and fare have been faithfully retained, it’s a hangout for electronics engineers.
-At the bar, I reminisced as an old man is wont to do.
+At the bar, I reminisced as an old man is wont to do about my Alviso.

 After dinner, I walked to my car.
 I wanted to retrace the route once biked to the home of my youth in Santa Clara.